Nick932/brutack/README.md

 # brutack
-Script for bruteforce attack of wi-fi
+Script for bruteforce attack on wi-fi